National Weather Service United States Department of Commerce

 In the pictures: Five weak tornadoes (rated EF0/EF1) were spawned in the Little Rock County Warning Area on 07/08/2024.
 Across Arkansas, there were four additional weak tornadoes in the southwest, and flooding due to heavy rain across central sections of the state.

 As far as the tornadoes, there were five of them tallied in the Little Rock County Warning Area.
 They were generally brief and weak (rated EF0/EF1), and affected Dallas, Jefferson, and Ouachita Counties (with the latter tornado nudging into eastern Nevada County before dissipating).
 Mostly tree damage was observed, but there was also spotty minor structural damage.
-In the southwest, four additional weak tornadoes skipped through Columbia, Lafayette, and Miller Counties.
+In the southwest, five additional weak tornadoes skipped through Columbia, Lafayette, and Miller Counties.

 In the video: The WSR-88D (Doppler Weather Radar) showed very heavy rain spreading into Faulkner and White Counties from Pulaski, Lonoke, and Prairie Counties (all in central Arkansas) at 1220 am CDT on 07/09/2024.